Updated October 23, 2023

-- Volume testing is part of a group of non functional trials (volume, load, stress) to analyze system efficiency by raising the information volume.
-This volume may be generally the size of the database or the size of a volume tested file interface.
+- Volume testing is part of a group of non-functional trials (volume, load, stress) to analyze system efficiency by raising the information volume.
+This volume may generally be the size of the database or the size of a volume-tested file interface.

 10. Scalability Testing

 - Scalability testing is a form of performance testing which guarantees the software product or application’s flexibility to increase in proportion to growing requirements for end-users.